5PAISA

 Further company coverage: PAIS.NS

-Indian brokerages fall as markets regulator asks exchanges to levy uniform charges
+India's brokerage stocks slip as markets regulator asks exchanges to levy uniform charge

-** Exchanges often charge lower fee to brokers if they generate high volumes, contributing to surge in trading across segments like derivatives
+Exchanges often charge a lower fee to brokers if they generate high volumes, contributing to a surge in trading across segments like derivatives, which the regulator wants to curb.

 ((Sethuraman.NR@thomsonreuters.com; (+91 9945291420); Reuters Messaging: nallur.sethuraman.thomsonreuters.com@reuters.net))

-** Exchanges often charge lower fee to brokers if they generate high volumes, contributing to surge in trading across segments like derivatives
+Exchanges often charge a lower fee to brokers if they generate high volumes, contributing to a surge in trading across segments like derivatives, which the regulator wants to curb.

 ((Sethuraman.NR@thomsonreuters.com; (+91 9945291420); Reuters Messaging: nallur.sethuraman.thomsonreuters.com@reuters.net))